-From propaganda potential to protest principles, music has always been an important element of war.
+From propaganda to protest, music has always been an important element of war.
 In our darkest hours, music has the ability to remind us of our humanity.
 Military drummers once charged into battle, unarmed, to rally troops, demoralize the enemy, and send messages with their instruments.
 Throughout history, soldiers have sung ballads to remember the fallen and boost morale.
 And yet, while music is an effective tool in the promotion of military unity, it has also been used to segregate female soldiers in Israel and Russia.

 Women serve in various military roles around the world, but only three nations conscript women.
 Eritrea’s indefinite conscription of men and women, instituted in 1995, is a human rights violation, while Norway’s recently approved female conscription, effective January 2015, boasts equality.
 Israel, however, is unique for being the first country in the world to conscript women.
 Shortly after gaining independent statehood and assembling the Israel Defense Forces (IDF) in 1948, Israel began requiring mandatory military service for adult women without children.
 Before the late 1970s, female soldiers were restricted to serving secretarial and technical roles in the Women’s Army Corps to mitigate the possibility of their becoming prisoners of war.
 After five weeks of basic training, the women generally served as nurses, signal operators, flight controllers, drivers, clerks, and teachers.
 Manpower shortages in the late 1970s and early 1980s, however, compelled women to undertake additional field roles.
-The 2000 Equality amendment to the Military Service law expanded these opportunities for women, and sanctioned entrance into light combat and combat support roles.
+The 2000 Equality in Service amendment to the Military Service Law expanded these opportunities for women and sanctioned entrance into light combat and combat support roles.
 The amendment states, “The right of women to serve in any role in the IDF is equal to the right of men.”

 Though Israeli women have earned the right to defend their country, they are not permitted to sing.
-Kol B’Isha Ervah, literally, “The voice of a woman is nakedness,” prohibits women from singing in the presence of men, in accordance with Orthodox Judaism.
+Kol B’Isha Ervah, literally “the voice of a woman is nakedness,” prohibits women from singing in the presence of men, in accordance with Orthodox Judaism.
 IDF rabbis of the Haredim, a strict Orthodox sect of Judaism, prevent female soldiers from participating in certain celebrations and ask them to dance in separate areas from men.
-Many argue that one female voice cannot be heard within a group, under Talmudic rule.
-The Talmud, a rabbinic text, states that “Trei Kali Lo Mishtamay,” two voices cannot be heard simultaneously.
+Many argue that one female voice cannot be heard within a group, under Talmudic rule, though.
+The Talmud, a rabbinic text, states that “Trei Kali Lo Mishtamay” (two voices cannot be heard simultaneously).
 This principle is used to prohibit two people from reading out of the Torah at once, but it is also being used to consider leniency for female singers.

 After WWII ended, many military career opportunities were closed to women, despite equality policies.
 Sexist attitudes run rampant, though women have the legal right to serve in the Russian Armed Forces.
 The modern Russian Army currently holds an annually televised beauty contest called Miss Russian Army, dedicated to determining which female soldier is the most beautiful.
-Held at the Russian Army Theatre, participating female soldiers and sailors are expected to model their uniforms on a catwalk while singing military propaganda songs, with such lyrics as, “Since we are soldiers, our first concern is automatic weapons; boys come second.”
+Held at the Russian Army Theatre, participating female soldiers and sailors are expected to model their uniforms on a catwalk while singing military propaganda songs with such lyrics as “since we are soldiers, our first concern is automatic weapons; boys come second.”

 The Miss Russian Army pageant unapologetically uses female soldiers as props to increase army recruitment of young men.
 Ironically, Russian officials prohibit the women from wearing bikinis during the beauty pageant, though Israeli female soldiers, restrained on duty under the watchful eye of the pious Haredim, are often seen wearing bikinis at the beach while toting rifles over their shoulders.
 Whereas Israeli women are legally bound to serve without singing in the presence of men, Russian women are tolerated in the military so long as they entertain men with a song and dance.